On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Proofs

 as desired.
 This completes the proof of Step 2. $\blacksquare$

-Let $a_1,...,a_L>0$ be fixed.
+Fix an adjustment coefficient $(a_1,...,a_L)\gg 0$.
 Choose any equilibrium price $p^*$ in this economy.
-Note that, there exists such an equilibrium price because of Proposition 6.
-By Step 1, we have that $y^j$ is defined and continuous on some neighborhood of $p$.
+Note that, there exists such an equilibrium price because of Proposition \ref{PROP2}.
+By Step 1, we have that $y^j$ is defined and continuous on some neighborhood of $p^*$.
 Recall the t\^atonnement process (\ref{TP2}):

 Because $p^*$ is an equilibrium price in this economy, we have that $p^*$ is a steady state of (\ref{TP2}).
 Define

 We note that $h(p)$ satisfies all requirements of the norm.
 In particular, we have that $h(ap)=ah(p)$ for every $p$ and $a>0$, and thus $Dh(p)p=h(p)$ if $p\neq 0$.
 Define